paulphys/galaxyclass/readme.md

 ## Presentation

-Check out the [written report](https://physics.sh/galaxyclass), where I walk you through the entire workflow for this project, including exploratory data analysis, image preprocessing and finally building a convolutional neural network (CNN) with TensorFlow and the Keras API.
+See the [written report](https://physics.sh/galaxyclass), where I walk you through the entire workflow for this project, including exploratory data analysis, image preprocessing and finally building a convolutional neural network (CNN) with TensorFlow and the Keras API.

 ## Installation
  Download the source code